coveooss/platform-sdk/README.md

 ## How to use the SDK
 First, you need to instantiate the client to interact with the platform.
 Here is the minimum configuration you need to provide:

 **Each section below will redirect you to the privileges needed for the requests to work.
-For more information about API key privileges, visit [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference).**
+For more information about API key privileges, see [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference).**

 ```csharp
 string apiKey = "Your API key with the required privileges";